-Important Note: We will inform you (the practice principal) of a client payment dispute via email.
+Important Note: We will inform you (the practice principal) of a client payment dispute via the email you used during sign-up.
 Depending on the payment method used, you may be able to challenge the dispute:

 - For credit card disputes, we will contact you via email when a dispute is raised and send a follow-up via email if we don't receive a response from our first email in 2 business days.
 If we still don't hear back after our second email, we can no longer submit evidence to our payment provider which means you will need to settle the dispute directly with the client.

 We highly recommend checking the practice principal's email inbox on a timely basis so you don't miss a dispute notification.

 For practices which are receiving disputes for the first time, one of our Customer Success Managers or Account Managers will reach out to you first.
 For future points of contact, we will communicate through emails to the principal's email address.

 A ‘disputed transaction’ can arise for a variety of reasons.
 The most common types of disputed transactions include fraudulent transactions, unrecognised transactions, unauthorised transactions, duplicate processing, and recurring transactions.

 We will inform you (the practice principal) about the client payment dispute via email.

 Should you receive a credit card dispute notification, please respond immediately to our email.
 Failure to do so may result to a legitimate charge back against your account.

 You can respond to a credit card dispute notification in two ways: